Skra Bełchatów: 2011–present

-On 8 October 2014 PGE Skra as the Polish Champion played against ZAKSA Kędzierzyn-Koźle (winner of the Polish Cup) for the Polish SuperCup.
+On 8 October 2014, PGE Skra, as the Polish Champion, played against ZAKSA Kędzierzyn-Koźle (winner of the Polish Cup) for the Polish SuperCup.
 PGE Skra won 3–1 at Arena Poznań in Poznań.
-Facundo Conte was awarded a title of the Most valuable player of the tournament.
-In the 2014–15 PlusLiga season PGE Skra was playing in the 2014–15 CEV Champions League.
-They won all the matches in Pool F with a perfect record, winning 18 and losing only 2 sets along the way.
-In the Playoff 12 Skra beat the Italian club Cucine Lube Treia (3–0) in Macerata and (3–1) at Atlas Arena, Łódź.
-They advanced to the Playoff 6, where they met with the Italian club Sir Safety Perugia.
-PGE Skra lost its first match with the Italian team (2–3) and gained 1 point.
-In a revenge match, on 11 March 2015 at Atlas Arena, Łódź PGE Skra Bełchatów beat Sir Safety Perugia (3–1), gained 3 points and advanced to the Final Four, which was held in Berlin.
-They played with another Polish team in the competition - Asseco Resovia and for the first time in history two Polish teams were playing in the semifinal of the CEV Champions League Final Four.
-Skra lost the semifinal to Resovia and the match for third place on the next day to Berlin Recycling Volleys and did not achieve any medal.
-On 6 May 2015 Skra won a bronze medal of the Polish Championship after winning matches with Jastrzębski Węgiel.
+Facundo Conte was awarded the title of Most valuable player of the tournament.
+In the 2014–15 PlusLiga season, PGE Skra played in the 2014–15 CEV Champions League.
+They won all the matches in Pool F with a perfect record, winning 18 sets and losing only two.
+In the Playoff 12, Skra beat the Italian club Cucine Lube Treia (3–0) in Macerata and (3–1) at Atlas Arena, Łódź.
+They advanced to the Playoff 6, where they met the Italian club Sir Safety Perugia.
+PGE Skra lost its first match against the Italian team (2–3) and gained 1 point.
+In the revenge match on 11 March 2015 at Atlas Arena, Łódź, PGE Skra Bełchatów beat Sir Safety Perugia (3–1), gained 3 points, and advanced to the Final Four, which was held in Berlin.
+They played against another Polish team in the competition—Asseco Resovia—and for the first time in history, two Polish teams were playing in the semifinal of the CEV Champions League Final Four.
+Skra lost the semifinal to Resovia and the match for third place on the next day to Berlin Recycling Volleys, failing to win a medal.
+On 6 May 2015, Skra won the bronze medal of the Polish Championship after winning matches against Jastrzębski Węgiel.

-On 7 February 2016 PGE Skra won the Polish Cup (beat ZAKSA Kędzierzyn-Koźle 3–2 in the final).
-The team received four individual awards: Conte was the Best receiver, Lisinac was the Best blocker, Wlazły was the Best opposite spiker and Most valuable player of the tournament.
-During the final with ZAKSA, the captain Mariusz Wlazły has been injured during the tie–break.
+On 7 February 2016, PGE Skra won the Polish Cup (beating ZAKSA Kędzierzyn-Koźle 3–2 in the final).
+The team received four individual awards: Conte was the Best receiver, Lisinac was the Best blocker, and Wlazły was the Best opposite spiker and Most valuable player of the tournament.
+During the final against ZAKSA, captain Mariusz Wlazły was injured during the tie-break.
 Skra was eliminated from the 2015–16 CEV Champions League in the Playoff 6 by Zenit Kazan (first match 3–2, second 0–3).
-After the failure, the head coach Miguel Ángel Falasca has been dismissed.
+After the failure, head coach Miguel Ángel Falasca was dismissed.
 The decision was announced on 28 March 2016.
-The management of Skra also announced that the duties of the head coach to the end of the 2015/16 season were taken over by Falasca's assistant Italian Fabio Storti, but on the next day the club signed a contract with a new head coach – Philippe Blain.
-On 7 February 2016 PGE Skra won the Polish Cup after beating ZAKSA in the final.
-In April 2016 the team won a bronze medal of the 2015–16 PlusLiga.
+The management of Skra announced that the duties of head coach to the end of the 2015–16 season were taken over by Falasca's assistant, Italian Fabio Storti, but on the next day the club signed a contract with a new head coach, Philippe Blain.
+On 7 February 2016, PGE Skra won the Polish Cup after beating ZAKSA in the final.
+In April 2016, the team won the bronze medal of the 2015–16 PlusLiga.